rafaelma/pgbackman/docs/manual.rst

 Introduction
 ============

-PgBackMan is an open source tool to manage PostgreSQL backup dumps created with ``pg_dump`` and ``pg_dumpall``.
+PgBackMan is a tool for managing PostgreSQL logical backups created with ``pg_dump`` and ``pg_dumpall``.

 It is designed to manage backups from thousands of databases running in multiple PostgreSQL nodes, and it supports a multiple backup servers topology.

-It will also manage role and database configuration information when creating a backup of a database.
+It also manages role and database configuration information when creating a backup of a database.
+This information is necessary to ensure a 100% restore of a logical backup of a database and the elements associated to it.

-Even though a backup created with ``pg_dump`` / ``pg_dumpall`` can never guarantee a full disaster recovery of all data changed between the moment when the backup was taken and the moment of a future crash, they are still necessary if you need to archive versions of a database, move databases between PgSQL nodes and clone databases between production / pre-production and/or development servers.
+Even though a backup created with ``pg_dump`` or ``pg_dumpall`` can never guarantee a full disaster recovery of all data changed between the moment when the backup was taken and the moment of a future crash, they are still necessary if you need to archive versions of a database, move databases between PgSQL nodes and clone databases between production, pre-production and/or development servers.

 They are also an easy way of taken backups of databases not requiring PITR backups.